 Not only do leaves provide protection for your soil, but they also act as a natural habitat for a variety of wildlife species, including beneficial insects.
-So when you sweep, rake, or blow away leaves, you’re also likely to toss out those insects that help keep your yard free of pesky pests.
+So when you sweep, rake, or blow away leaves, you could risk destroying those insects that help keep your yard free of pesky pests.

 Leaf Mulching Saves Money